kct2020/goutpal-info-skeleventy/site/blog/uric-acid-vitamins/index.md

 <h2 id="intro">Uric Acid & Vitamins Introduction</h2>

-The main groups of vitamins associated with gout are vitamins B and C. So I've created subsections in this Uric Acid & Vitamins section for <a href="/blog/ascorbic-acid-gout/">Ascorbic Acid & Uric Acid</a> and Vitamin B and Uric Acid.
+The main groups of vitamins associated with gout are vitamins B and C. So I've created subsections in this Uric Acid & Vitamins section for <a href="/blog/ascorbic-acid-gout/">Ascorbic Acid & Uric Acid</a> and <a href="/blog/vitamin-b-uric-acid/">Vitamin B and Uric Acid</a>.

 So far, I haven't found any meaningful uric acid studies for tocopherol (vitamin E) or phytomenadione (vitamin K).
 But here are some for retinol (vitamin A) and calciferol (vitamin D).